 What is categorized as a dental emergency?

-A dental emergency is a term that can be used to describe many dental issues, most that are in need of urgent attention.
+A dental emergency is a term that can be used to describe many dental issues, most of which are in need of urgent attention.
 A dental emergency is swelling, intense pain, or discomfort that a patient cannot fix by themselves.
 Some of the most common dental emergencies are toothaches, broken or chipped teeth, a knocked-out tooth, lost dental fillings or crowns, or any intense swelling of the gums and mouth.

 Do emergency rooms pull teeth?

 Emergency rooms are not legally allowed to pull teeth.
 Dentists are the only people who are allowed to extract teeth.
-The emergency room can administer medication to help with pain, but may not administer dental procedures.
+The emergency room can administer medication to help with pain but may not administer dental procedures.

 What helps unbearable tooth pain?